OCA/product-attribute/product_sequence/README.rst

    Sequences), you can specify whether the prefix of the parent category should be used if no prefix has been specified for the category.

+Duplicating a product gives the copy its own new reference, drawn from the sequence of its category, just like any other new product.
+Odoo already appends *(copy)* to the name, which is what tells the two apart.

 When the module is installed on a database with demo data, a few product categories (*Lamps*, *Desk Lamps* and *Furniture*) and products are created to illustrate the three cases: a category with its own prefix, a